VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 ## Bioinformaticians can benefit from a different QMS

-_Bioinformaticians_ work in a fairly different environment than other disciplines of the medical laboratory, and the classic Quality Management System (QMS) offered to biologists is often impractical for _Bioinformaticians'_ needs.
+_Bioinformaticians_ work in a fairly different environment than other disciplines of the medical laboratory, and the classic Quality Management System (QMS) used by the medical laboratory is often impractical for _Bioinformaticians'_ needs.
 ISO-15189 specifies: "Software procedures and related documentation need to be controlled".
 This can be in any form or type of medium, as long as a certain set of requirements is achieved.
 Software is normally developed and distributed using version control systems, such as [git](https://git-scm.com/).
 Platforms that provide repositories for these version control systems, like for example GitLab or GitHub, often offer extra functionalities related to code management by integrating the version control with other documentation or task management systems (for example to link a new release to a set of solved issues).
-Such integration possibilities makes them good candidates to provide a _Bioinformatician_ QMS system.
-In this document, we offer guidelines on how to comply to ISO-15189 while implementing a _Bioinformatician_ friendly QMS.
+Such integration possibilities makes them good candidates to provide a _Bioinformatics_ QMS system.
+In this document, we offer guidelines on how to comply to ISO-15189 while implementing a _Bioinformatics_ friendly QMS.

+> Note that, documentation outside of the medical laboratories QMS should be traceable, i.e. references need to be made to the _Bioinformatics_ QMS where applicable.

-## ISO norm requirements
+## ISO-15189 requirements

-To allow for a _Bioinformatician_ friendly QMS while complying to the ISO-15189:2022 requirements, the following aspects need to be considered and documented:
+To allow for a _Bioinformatics_ friendly QMS while complying to the ISO-15189:2022 requirements, the following aspects need to be considered and documented:

 1. Documents are uniquely identified.
 2. Documents are approved for adequacy before issued by authorized personnel who have the expertise and competence to determine adequacy.